 The School of Psychology at the University of Newcastle is one of the premier psychology schools in Australia.
-We were one of only three institutions to be awarded an ERA5 'well above world standards' in Cognitive Sciences in the 2015 Excellence in Research for Australia rankings.
+We were one of only three institutions to be awarded an ERA rating of 5 for performing "well above world standards" in Cognitive Sciences in the 2015 Excellence in Research for Australia rankings.
 With an active psychology clinic, state-of-the-art EEG facilities, well-equipped wet and dry laboratories, high performance computer facilities and access to brain imaging equipment, the School is an outstanding place to study psychology at all levels.

 - Bachelor of Psychology (Honours)

 - Graduate Certificate in Aviation Management

 Centre for Brain and Mental Health Research (CBMHR)